 Yvrose was interviewed on the Ireland's Pat Kenny Show and you can Listen to the interview .
 You can also watch an Introduction to Hope House video, or visit Hope House Haiti on Facebook or Twitter.
 If you are interested in supporting Yvrose, please visit our How can I help page.

 CIVIL UNREST.
 For years now the situation in Haiti has been in a steady decline.
 The assassination of President Jovenel Moise on 21 July 2021 left a political power vacuum, and since then gangs have been fighting each other for power and territory.
-Haiti is no longer functioning as a country as its institutions lack legitimacy, and widespread violence is impeding access to health care, and preventing many from accessing basic necessities such as food and clean water.
+Haiti is no longer functioning as a country as its institutions lack legitimacy, and widespread violence is preventing many from accessing basic necessities such as food, clean water and health care.
 Port au Prince is like a ghost town with shops shut and homes abandoned, prices have sky rocketed, and severe food shortages mean over half the population of 11 million are now classed as starving.
 Those at Hope House have not travelled into Port au Prince since Jun 22 and instead go to the Dominical Republic for supplies, although some teachers still have to go as their families live in the capital.

-The farm is being utilised as much as possible for food, and they make trips to the Dominican Republic for supplies such as flour for the bread oven, although restrictions at the border is making this more difficult.
+The farm is being utilised as much as possible for food, and they make trips to the Dominican Republic for supplies such as flour for the bread oven, although restrictions at the border does limit what they can bring into Haiti.

 The church remains very active, with services full to overflowing most Sundays.
 We ask for your prayers, that Haiti will find a way forward that restores peace and calm across the nation.

 STUDENTS.
 6 young men and 2 women started study at University Espoir in Feb 22.
 All did well in their first and second year, and despite difficulties getting to the University due to the unrest they are now well into their third year.